Jabong.com: Partnerships

 In May 2013, Jabong presented a fashion collection based on the Bollywood movie Yeh Jawaani Hai Deewani.
 Jabong showcased the fashion apparel used in the movie by the movie stars.

 In November 2012, Jabong.com and cricket equipment maker SG Cricket presented a range of Virender Sehwag cricket bats.

 In July 2013, Jabong associated with Bollywood again through the movie Bhaag Milkha Bhaag and offered a collection inspired by the movie.

-In October 2014, it was reported that Amazon was in the initial talks to acquire Jabong, but no take over deal happened and none of the parties confirmed the reasons.
+In October 2014, it was reported that Amazon was in the initial talks to acquire Jabong, but no take-over deal happened and none of the parties confirmed the reasons.

 In July 2016, Jabong was acquired by Myntra, a subsidiary of Flipkart for an undisclosed amount.
-The merge has led to over 150 employees being led off, as part of the process towards the integration of the two businesses' functions.
+The merge has led to over 150 employees being laid off, as part of the process towards the integration of the two businesses' functions.

 During the 2014–15 Indian Super League season, Jabong became the main shirt sponsor of Mumbai based professional soccer club Mumbai City FC.